-Consider the services provided by the Company and how those services might be abused for ML/TF.

-- Actively involve all members of senior management in determining the risks (threats and vulnerabilities) posed by ML/TF within those areas for which they have responsibility. - Consider any organisational factors that may increase exposure to the risk of ML/TF e.g., business volumes and outsourcing aspects of regulated activities or compliance functions. - Consider the nature, scale and complexity of its business including the diversity of its operations, the volume and size of its transactions, and the degree of risk associated with each area of its operation.
+- Consider the services provided by the Company and how those services might be abused for ML/TF. - Actively involve all members of senior management in determining the risks (threats and vulnerabilities) posed by ML/TF within those areas for which they have responsibility. - Consider any organizational factors that may increase exposure to the risk of ML/TF e.g., business volumes and outsourcing aspects of regulated activities or compliance functions. - Consider the nature, scale and complexity of its business including the diversity of its operations, the volume and size of its transactions, and the degree of risk associated with each area of its operation.
 Large volume and more complex transactions may pose higher risk of money laundering than less complex and voluminous transactions.
 However, this will also depend on the assessment of the area of operations and nature of business.
-As a whole, factors need to be considered together in order to have a more comprehensive assessment. - Consider the jurisdictions in which the business operates, any particular threats from those jurisdictions, any particular vulnerabilities within the organisation in those jurisdictions.
+As a whole, factors need to be considered together in order to have a more comprehensive assessment. - Consider the jurisdictions in which the business operates, any particular threats from those jurisdictions, any particular vulnerabilities within the organization in those jurisdictions.
 Regulation 24(1) of the FIAML Regulations 2018 states how high-risk countries should be identified.

-Risk factors that the financial institution can consider when identifying the effectiveness of a country's or territory's AML and CFT regime include:
+Risk factors that the financial institution can consider when identifying the effectiveness of a countries or territory's AML and CFT regime include:

-- (a) Has the country or territory been identified by a mutual evaluation as having strategic deficiencies in its AML and CFT regime?
-In accordance with Regulation 12(1)(c) of FIAML Regulations 2018, EDD measures shall be applied where a customer or an applicant for business is from a high risk third country. - (b) Is there information from more than one credible and reliable source about the quality of the country's or territory's AML and CFT controls, including information about the quality and effectiveness of regulatory enforcement and oversight?
-Examples of possible sources include mutual evaluation reports by the FATF or FATF-style regional bodies (in particular Recommendations 10, 26 and 27 and Immediate Outcomes 3 and 4), the FATF's list of high-risk and non-cooperative jurisdictions, International Monetary Fund ("IMF") assessments and Financial Sector Assessment Programme reports.
-The financial institution should note that membership of the FATF or a FATF-style regional body does not, of itself, mean that the country's or territory's AML and CFT regime is adequate and effective. - Consider the scale on which the services are provided and linked to this, any vulnerabilities in the level of compliance resources available. - Consider whether the business model provides for complex structures and what risks this poses to the business. - Consider the findings of the NRA in relation to the business sector.
+(a) Has the country or territory been identified by a mutual evaluation as having strategic deficiencies in its AML and CFT regime?
+In accordance with Regulation 12(1)(c) of FIAML Regulations 2018, EDD measures shall be applied where a customer or an applicant for business is from a high risk third country.

+(b) Is there information from more than one credible and reliable source about the quality of the countries or territory's AML and CFT controls, including information about the quality and effectiveness of regulatory enforcement and oversight?
+Examples of possible sources include mutual evaluation reports by the FATF or FATF-style regional bodies (in particular Recommendations 10, 26 and 27 and Immediate Outcomes 3 and 4), the FATF's list of high-risk and non-cooperative jurisdictions, International Monetary Fund ("IMF") assessments and Financial Sector Assessment Programmer reports.
+The financial institution should note that membership of the FATF or a FATF-style regional body does not, of itself, mean that the countries or territory's AML and CFT regime is adequate and effective.